p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

    ```

 1. Update the following variables in the setup-env-variables.sh file by replacing the following values:

+   > **Note:** You can use the arrow keys to move around in the file.
+Press the "i" key to enter insert mode to make the required changes.
+After making the changes press the escape ` CRTL + [   key to exit insert mode and then type ":wq" to save and close the file.
+   >

    ```shell
    export CLIENT_ID=change-me            # Your SSO provider Client ID